Girls Preparatory School: Cadek Conservatory of Music

 The Cadek Conservatory of Music was founded in Chattanooga in 1904 by Joseph Ottokar Cadek, a Prague-born violinist.
 It became affiliated with the University of Chattanooga in 1935.
 In 2017, the Conservatory formed a new partnership with Girls Preparatory School, and relocated from Cadek Hall, on UTC's campus, to GPS's campus.
-Cadek Conservatory offers musical instruction for students of any ages in private, group, and ensemble settings.
+Cadek Conservatory offered musical instruction for students of any ages in private, group, and ensemble settings.
+In 2025, the school chose to close the conservatory.

 Partnerships in the Community (PIC)

-A broad spectrum of community organizations and components of local governments are part of PIC: East Side Elementary School and Chattanooga Girls Leadership Academy; City of Chattanooga Office of Multicultural Affairs and the Northside Neighborhood House; Habitat for Humanity of the Greater Chattanooga Area and the Chattanooga Area Food Bank.
+A broad spectrum of community organizations and components of local governments are part of PIC including the Chattanooga Area Food Bank and Girls Inc. of Chattanooga.

-Tucker River Fellows
+Tucker Fellows

 At the retirement of former longtime headmaster Randy Tucker, the GPS Board of Trustees and friends of the school joined to honor his tenure with the establishment of the Tucker Fellows Program, a two-year student study of the Tennessee River.
 The mission of the program, which began in the summer before the 2014–15 school year, is to prepare future leaders to have an effect on the conservation of the Tennessee River.
 Fellows, selected prior to their freshman year, spend part of the summer and following academic year engaged in interdisciplinary scholarship and experiential learning about the many issues impacting their local watershed as well as learning about the historical, ecological, political, economic and aesthetic significance of the Tennessee River.

 During the second year in the program, fellows focus on leadership skills while continuing to learn about the river and watershed.
 They read and discuss the works of current and historic environmental thinkers.
 They choose a focus and work with local experts, scientific literature, and policy to become more knowledgeable about their chosen topic.
 They then collect, analyze, and publish data.
 Throughout the program, fellows become familiar with the various entities that implement, enforce, and monitor watershed policy.
 By the end of the program, fellows propose solutions to watershed problems and become lifelong advocates for clean, healthy watersheds in the Chattanooga area and beyond.

+Currently the program focuses on the local region through experiential, place-based learning and student-driven projects.
+Designed to inspire changemakers through a focus on community, innovation, and meaningful impact, this year-long, Honors-level course engages girls in exploring Chattanooga, building research skills (including training in AI tools), and creating solutions to local challenges.